 Local Source Selection Popular consumer audio sources such as iPods, AppleTVs and BluRay players can be located near the listener and connected via Cat 5 to the FlexPort audio inputs.
 With the push of a button, the user switches to the local audio source and then switches back to the default audio at will.
 This feature is also ideal for restaurants and clubs with live music where a user needs to override background music with audio from a mixer.

-Sound Scenes A Sound Scene is a system-wide snap-shot of all volume and source settings.
+Sound Scenes A Sound Scene is a system-wide snap-shot of all volume and source settings (check out the video).
 Scenes allow the end-user to easily recall previously captured system settings.
 It is a perfect way to set the mood for parties, restaurant ambience and other commonly used system settings that need to be recalled with a single button press.
 Up to 10 Sound Scenes can be stored and recalled per SF-16M.
 For installations with multiple SF-16M’s linked together, additional system-wide Sound Scenes can be stored and recalled across all units.

 Output Grouping Allows multiple outputs to be grouped together to share volume ramping, muting, source selection and more.
 Groups are ideal for making large areas a single audio zone or for grouping outputs with hi-pass and low-pass filters (sub/sat combinations) so that they respond together as one zone.
 Up to 10 groups can be stored per SF-16M.

-Video Tutorial: How to Use the SonaFlex PC Utility for Configuration
+Video Tutorial: Overview for the SonaFlex PC Configuration Utility

 The SonaFlex SF-16M Matrix Amplifier has features that can make your job as an integrator a lot easier.
-This video shows how to take advantage of them, using the setup utility to apply DSP filters to outputs, create output groups, set up override contacts and FlexPort Transmitters and more.
+This video shows highlights of each tab, including using the setup utility to apply DSP filters to outputs, create output groups, set up override contacts and FlexPort Transmitters.

 Input switching, signal processing, and amplification in one unified system